sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 #### Debugging an interface representation

-If you see spurious incremental recompilations or you want understand what changes to an extracted interface cause incremental recompilation then sbt 0.13 has the right tools for that.
+If you see spurious incremental recompilations or you want to understand what changes to an extracted interface cause incremental recompilation then sbt 0.13 has the right tools for that.

 In order to debug the interface representation and its changes as you modify and recompile source code you need to do two things:

-1. Enable incremental compiler's apiDebug option.
+1. Enable the incremental compiler's `apiDebug` option.
 2. Add [diff-utils library](https://code.google.com/p/java-diff-utils/) to sbt's
     classpath.
 Check documentation of `sbt.extraClasspath` system
     property in the Command-Line-Reference.